Your bag

 |

-What are some hidden gems in Singapore for experiencing local culture?
+What are some hidden cultural gems or museums in Singapore that are worth exploring for photography enthusiasts?

 So.. who's Sophie?